Perimeter of a Triangle Definition

 = 18 cm

-Question 3: Find the perimeter of an isosceles triangle whose sides equal sides are 6 cm and the third side is 8 cm?
+Question 3: Find the perimeter of an isosceles triangle whose equal sides measure 6 cm and the third side is 8 cm.

 Being an isosceles triangle, two sides are equal.

 Thus, a = 6, b = 6 and c = 8

 Perimeter of an isosceles triangle= a +b + c = a + a + c = 2a + c